 Check out what current graduate students are saying.
 Students who are currently in a graduate program can tell you about their own experiences regarding the workload, expectations, access to faculty, and more.
 How do you find these students?
 One way is to attend a disciplinary conference.
 At these conferences graduate students from all over the country deliver papers on their research.
 If you approach them after one of their talks, they will likely be very open to talking about their experiences in school and giving you advice.
 You can also consult online bulletin boards such as thegradcafe.com.
 Whether listening to someone’s experience in person or online, remember that this is one person’s perspective.

 Attend a graduate school fair.
-Mount Holyoke College and Smith College take turns hosting a shared graduate school fair during the fall semester of each academic year.
-During September of 2013, the Graduate School fair will take place at Smith College.
-For detailed information about dates, times, and transportation for MHC students, check out the various career fairs posted on the Career Development Center's website.
+Smith College hosts a graduate school fair during the fall semester of each academic year.
+For detailed information about dates, times, and transportation for MHC students, check out these career fairs.

 Narrow down your list.
 Once you have a list of the schools that are “out there,” you must begin to think about your selection process – how to narrow down your list to a group of schools you want to investigate more closely.
 You can begin by making a list of all the criteria that are important to you.
 If you don’t know what those are yet, thoroughly read the graduate program website for one of the schools on your list.
 Read faculty biographies, course descriptions, and program requirements.
 Read about support services, research and internship opportunities, and housing and dining options.
 You’ll begin to notice features of the program that appeal to you, and some that don’t.
 As you learn what one school has to offer, you’ll begin to be able to compare them.
 Soon you’ll find you are developing a clear sense of which programs are the best ones for you.